-To check the mass compatibility, the rest mass of the combination is calculated using three mass hypotheses, choosing the constituent particle masses accordingly: for conversions, both tracks are assumed to correspond to electrons, for the K_s hypothesis both are assigned the pion mass and for the Λ hypothesis the track with larger momentum is assigned the proton mass and the other the pion mass.
-The resulting rest mass of the combination is considered to be compatible with the hypothesis if it differs from the expected value of 0 for conversions and the PDG value for K_s and Λ particles by not more than 5 MeV for conversions and Kaons and by not more than 2 MeV for Lambdas.
+To check the mass compatibility, the rest-mass of the combination is calculated using three mass hypotheses, with appropriate choices for the constituent particle masses: for conversions both tracks are assumed to be due to electrons, for the Ks hypothesis both are assigned the pion mass and for the $\Lambda$ hypothesis the track with the larger momentum is assigned the proton mass and the other track the pion mass.
+The resulting rest-mass of the combination is considered to be compatible with the hypothesis if it differs from the expected value of 0 for conversions and the PDG value for Ks and $\Lambda$ particles by not more than 5 MeV for conversions and kaons and by not more than 2 MeV for lambdas.

-The flavour tag performance obtained when the ConversionTagger is run is shown in Figure 3 and compared to the two cases that either none of these tracks have been removed by the LCFI code1 or that all the tracks from these sources are removed using Monte Carlo information.
+The flavour tag performance obtained when the ConversionTagger is run is shown in Figure 3 and compared to the two cases that either none of these tracks have been removed by the LCFI code or that all the tracks from these sources are removed using Monte Carlo information.
 As one can see, the ConversionTagger permits the removal of most of the tracks stemming from these effects resulting in a performance that is close to the optimum found using MC truth for the same purpose.

-1 Note, though, that 10% of the conversions are identified and removed from the input of our code by PandoraPFA.
+&lt;sup>1 Note, though, that 10% of the conversions are identified and removed from the input of our code by PandoraPFA.

 Figure 3 Comparison of purity of the flavour tags for b-jets, c-jets and c-jets with b-background only, plotted as a function of efficiency, for a CMS energy of 90 GeV.
 Full symbols correspond to the result from our package when using the new ConversionTagger processor.
-Open symbols above/below the full-symbol graphs correspond to performance with no correction/masking of decay tracks using MC information, see text.
+Open symbols correspond to the performance with no correction/masking of decay tracks using MC information, see text.